xangma/ML_RF/README.md

 # TO DO

+- Priority: Do a one class vs. all run for each class to get feature importances per class.
+After that's done, the most important feature per class (say, r-i colour) could be binned along the x-axis maybe?
+I have to think more about this bit ...
 - Add cross colours.
 - Add other (all) features.
 - Investigate feature importance as a function of redshift?